Navy Yard Power House – North Charleston, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Navy Yard Power House

-This Neoclassical blonde-brick building in the former Charleston Navy Yard, later called the Charleston Naval Shipyard and then the Charleston Naval Base, sits on the bank of the Cooper River in North Charleston.
-The Charleston Naval Base operated from 1903 through 1996 after being recommended for closure in 1993.
+This Neoclassical blonde-brick building in the former Charleston Navy Yard, later called the Charleston Naval Shipyard and then the Charleston Naval Base, sits alongside the Cooper River in North Charleston.
+The Charleston Naval Base operated from 1903 until 1996.
 The power house, also called the central power plant, was built in 1909 and is the most prominent and architecturally captivating building in this industrial district.

-The Navy Yard Power House is listed in the National Register as part of the Charleston Navy Yard Historic District, which says the following:
+The Navy Yard Power House is listed in the National Register as part of the Charleston Navy Yard Historic District:

 The Charleston Navy Yard Historic District is nationally significant as the core collection of historic resources illustrating the establishment, growth, and development of the Charleston Navy Yard (later the Charleston Naval Shipyard and still later the Naval Base Charleston) from 1903 through 1945.
 The historic district includes 57 contributing historic buildings, structures, and objects associated with the Charleston Navy Yard, which served the United States Navy from 1903 to 1996.
 The historic resources in the district include machine shops, storage facilities, a power house, drydocks, piers, administrative facilities, and other buildings and structures related to ship construction and repair.